S.C. Eston

 Biography

-S.C.
-Eston grew up in the village of Trudel, in the Acadian Peninsula.
-He attended Polyvalente Louis-Mailloux in Caraquet before obtaining a Bachelor of Computer Science (1998) and a Masters of Business Administration (2017) from the Université de Moncton.
+Steve grew up in the village of Trudel, in the Acadian Peninsula.
+He attended Polyvalente Louis-Mailloux in Caraquet before obtaining a Bachelor of Computer Science (1998) and a Master of Business Administration (2017) from the Université de Moncton.
 He works as a manager in Technology Services for the Government of Canada.
-He currently lives in Fredericton with his wife Leigh, and their son.
+He currently lives in Fredericton with his wife Leigh, and their children.

 What is your favourite New Brunswick book, and why?